 Plan your sprints with the Sprint field.
 Go to the project settings, find the “Sprint” icon and add iterations.
 Iterations can be from any length of your choice.
 Plan breaks in between by clicking in between each iteration.
 You can edit any time slot by clicking on the dates.

 Devs usually toggle between the Current Sprint, Maintenance and Open PRs views.
 Our lead dev spends his time between his 🪴Garden and the Open PRs while I navigate between all of them, taking an item from the roadmap at the time, splitting it into multiple issues with a common milestone and prioritizing them so the MVP can be worked on first and the “nice to have” features on latter sprints.

 When creating a new issue, I ask my teammates to maintain the following organization as much as possible:

 Assign it to the organization’s project so it appears on our boards (that’s the only caveat I had trouble with on this feature: new issues are not automatically added to the project, learn how to find these issues here).

 Assign it a subject, it can be “Maintenance”, “WWW”, “APP”, “SDK”, “🪴Garden” or “Roadmap”.

 Assign a milestone, these are used as sub-categories and help prioritization, depending on our roadmap.

 Assign a priority, using the Priority parameter, please assign “Urgent” wisely.

 Sprint, Points, and quarters are left to the lead dev, CPO and PM to organize the sprints.

-While we wait for a feature to automatically add a new issue from the repository to the project, you can find all issues that are not yet affected to the project by going to your repo list of issues, and search for is:issue is:open no:project.
+While we wait for a feature to automatically add a new issue from the repository to the project, you can find all issues that are not yet attached to the project by going to your repo list of issues, and searching for is:issue is:open no:project.